Electronics 101

 Sustainability and material waste

-A much safer option is printing conductive inks additively onto a substrate or film in the desired pattern — resulting in no exposure to toxic chemicals or creation of material waste.
+A much safer option is printing conductive inks additively onto a substrate or film in the desired pattern, resulting in no exposure to toxic chemicals or creation of material waste.

 There are numerous applications for conductive inks.
-We’ve highlighted a few below that been developed on our materials dispensing systems, NOVA and V-One:
+We’ve highlighted a few below that have been developed on our materials dispensing systems, NOVA and V-One:

-Remote controlled robotic hand with strain gauges
+Remote-controlled robotic hand with strain gauges

 Insole pressure sensor

-This application saw the full design and build of an insole with a force sensitive resistor capable of detecting pressure and weight distribution in a shoe.
-Using the same stretchable silver conductive ink as the robotic glove above, traces were printed onto a sheet of thermoplastic polyurethane (TPU) which then comes into contact with a carbon sheet under pressure — allowing for resistance to increase in various regions of the print.
+This application saw the full design and build of an insole with a force-sensitive resistor capable of detecting pressure and weight distribution in a shoe.
+Using the same stretchable silver conductive ink as the robotic glove above, traces were printed onto a sheet of thermoplastic polyurethane (TPU), which then comes into contact with a carbon sheet under pressure, allowing for resistance to increase in various regions of the print.

 Biomedical sensors with silver-silver chloride ink